ATTEMPT: Parameter-Efficient Multi-task Tuning via Attentional Mixtures of Soft Prompts: Abstract

 \section{Abstract}

-This work introduces {\bf \ours} ({\bf ATTE}ntional {\bf M}ixture of {\bf P}rompt {\bf T}uning), a new modular, multi-task, and parameter-efficient language model (LM) tuning approach that combines knowledge transferred across different tasks via a mixture of soft prompts while keeping original LM unchanged.
-ATTEMPT interpolates a set of prompts trained on large-scale source tasks and a newly initialized target task prompt using instance-wise attention computed by a light-weight sub-network trained on multiple target tasks.
-ATTEMPT is parameter-efficient (e.g., updates 1,600 times fewer parameters than fine-tuning) and enables multi-task learning and flexible extensions; importantly, it is also more interpretable because it demonstrates which source tasks affect the final model decision on target tasks.
-Experimental results across 17 diverse datasets show that ATTEMPT improves prompt tuning by up to a 22\% absolute performance gain and outperforms or matches fully fine-tuned or other parameter-efficient tuning approaches that use over ten times more parameters.\footnote{Our code will be available at \url{https://github.com/AkariAsai/ATTEMPT}.}
+This work introduces a new multi-task, parameter-efficient language model (LM) tuning method that learns to transfer knowledge across different tasks via a mixture of soft {\it prompts}---small prefix embedding vectors pre-trained for different tasks. {Our method, called {\ours} ({\textsc ATTE}ntional {\textsc M}ixtures of {\sc P}rompt {\sc T}uning), obtains {\it source prompts} as encodings of large-scale source tasks into a small number of parameters and trains an attention module to interpolate the source prompts and a newly initialized target prompt for every instance in the target task.
+During training, only the target task prompt and the attention weights, which are shared between tasks in multi-task training, are updated, while the original LM and source prompts are intact. } \ours~is highly parameter-efficient (e.g., updates 2,300 times fewer parameters than {{full}} fine-tuning), while achieving high task performance using knowledge from high-resource tasks.
+Moreover, it is modular using pre-trained soft prompts and can flexibly add or remove source prompts for effective knowledge transfer.
+Our experimental results across 21 diverse NLP datasets show that \ours~significantly outperforms prompt tuning and outperforms or matches fully fine-tuned or other parameter-efficient tuning approaches that use over ten times more parameters.
+Finally, {\ours} outperforms previous work in few-shot learning settings.\footnote{Our code is available at \url{https://github.com/AkariAsai/ATTEMPT}. }